These Regulations on Degrees enter into force on 1 January 2017.

 At any one time, a student may hold only one right to study towards a specific Bachelor’s or Master’s degree, or towards a specific academic, artistic or professional postgraduate degree at the University of Tampere.

-A student may not be granted a new right to study towards an equivalent degree that he/she has already earned, unless otherwise provided by the admission criteria of the school in question.
+A student may not be granted a new right to study towards an equivalent degree that he/she has already earned, unless otherwise provided by the admission criteria of the faculty in question.

 Students admitted through the non-standard admission process, i.e. international students and students from other universities, may accept only one study place on a programme starting in any one semester.

-A school’s management board may revoke the right to study if it is discovered that an applicant has submitted false or insufficient information that may have affected the admission results.
+A faculty council may revoke the right to study if it is discovered that an applicant has submitted false or insufficient information that may have affected the admission results.

 Sections 40–43 of the Universities Act define the normative duration of Bachelor's and Master's degree programmes and lay down rules for restrictions on the right to study.